 There is a list of Federal Student Grants that you can apply for; however, your eligibility will be assessed when you apply with your province or territory.

-The Canada Learning Bond (CLB) is a top-up on the RESP of children from low-income families.
-It is paid by the Canadian government to eligible families, and with it, you stand to get $2,000 of free money per eligible child.
+- The Canada Learning Bond (CLB) is a top-up on the RESP of children from low-income families.
+It is paid by the Canadian government to eligible families; with it, you get $2,000 of free money per eligible child.

-Further, the Canada Education Savings Grant (CESG) is another RESP top-up incentive provided by the Canadian Government to eligible families who are saving for their children’s post-secondary education.
-With the CESG, you can get up to $7,200 of free money per eligible child.
+- The Canada Education Savings Grant (CESG) is also an RESP top-up incentive the Canadian Government provides to eligible families who are saving for their children’s post-secondary education.
+With the CESG, you can get up to $7,200 free money per eligible child.

 5. Apply for Federal Housing Benefits

-The First-Time Home Buyer Incentive offers 5 or 10% of a home’s purchase price to pay as a down payment when Canadians want to purchase their first home.
+- The First-Time Home Buyer Incentive offers 5 or 10% of a home’s purchase price as a down payment when Canadians want to purchase their first home.

 6. Apply for Federal Disability Benefits

-The Canada Pension Plan (CPP) disabilities benefits are a monthly payment for all CPP contributors who have mental or physical disabilities that prevent them from working.
+- The Canada Pension Plan (CPP) Disability Benefits are a monthly payment for all CPP contributors with mental or physical disabilities that prevent them from working.

-Further, the Education funding for people with disabilities offers financial assistance to students with permanent disabilities enrolled at a designated post-secondary institution.
+- The Education Funding for People with Disabilities offers financial assistance to students with permanent disabilities enrolled at a designated post-secondary institution.

-Also, the Canada Disability Savings Grant and Bond offers $3,000 annually as a grant or $1,000 annually as a bond into the Registered Disability Savings Plan (RDSP) for low and modest-income Canadians.
+- The Canada Disability Savings Grant and Bond offers $3,500 annually ($70,000 lifetime limit) as a grant and $1,000 annually ($20,000 lifetime limit) as a bond into the Registered Disability Savings Plan (RDSP) for low and modest-income Canadians.

-The Disability benefits for Veterans also offer financial payments to Canadian Veterans and Armed Forces members who have service-related disabilities.
+- The Disability Benefits for Veterans also offer financial payments to Canadian Veterans and Armed Forces members with service-related disabilities.

-Finally, the Excise Gasoline Tax Refund program offers a refund of part of the federal excise tax on gasoline to Canadians who cannot safely use public transportation because they have a permanent mobility impairment certified by a medical practitioner.
+- The Excise Gasoline Tax Refund program refunds part of the federal excise tax on gasoline to Canadians who cannot safely use public transportation because they have a permanent mobility impairment certified by a medical practitioner.

-Because combining sports and academic or working careers can be a little tedious, the Canadian government provides this funding to help you while training intensively in pursuit of world-class performances.
+Because combining sports and academic or working careers can be tedious, the Canadian government provides this funding to help you while training intensively in pursuit of world-class performances.